Archinia/archinia-com/site/posts/2016-02-18-where-can-i-go-to-learn-to-build-my-new.md

 ---
+title: >-
-title: '"Where can I go to learn to build my new home?
-Is Earthship Academy the way?"'
+  Where can I go to learn to build my new home?
+Is Earthship Academy the way?
 date: 2016-02-18T16:44:00.000-07:00
 draft: false
 slug: where-can-i-go-to-learn-to-build-my-new-home